Warsaalk/Polytate/README.md

 That also explains the name Polytate, Polygon rotate.
 Apologies if i'm use the terms in an incorrect way.
 You'll notice i use the words convex a lot, it's the set of panes (pages) which make the convex polygon.
 The script works for n number of panes, 1...n.
-  - 3 panes result in an triangle
+  - 3 panes results in an triangle
   - 4 panes = square
   - 5 panes = pentagon
   - ...